wotamann/vuetify-form-base/README.md

 # Vuetify-Form-Base

+Imagine you get the following data in JSON format and have to edit it now.

+    {
+      prename: 'Will',
+      name: 'Smith',
+      retired: false
+      adresses: [
+        {
+          street:'Time Square',
+          city: 'New York',
+          country: 'US'
+        },
+        {
+          street:'Champs Elysee',
+          city: 'Paris',
+          country: 'FR'
+        }
+      ]
+    }

+Normally you have to flatten the data structure and then map it to an appropriate form.
+Then you have to define the form in HTML and animate it with your data.

+With Formbase you create a JSON Object with the same structure which describes your form.

 You have to create a lot of different Forms?
 You have to manipulate or edit Data presented in JS-Objects?

 Then give **Vuetify-Form-Base** a Try.
 This Schema-based Form Generator is a [Vue.js 2.0 Component](https://vuejs.org/) and can simplify your Job by automatically creating full editable Forms.
 Edit this Forms and get reactive Results.